esp8266/Arduino/doc/esp8266wifi/bearssl-server-secure-class.rst

 setCache(BearSSL::ServerSessions \*cache)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sets the cache for the server's sessions.
 When choosing the size of the cache, remember that each client session takes 100 bytes.
-If you setup a cache of 1000 bytes, you'll be able to store the sessions of the 10 most recent clients.
+If you setup a cache for 10 sessions, it will take 1000 bytes.
 Needs to be called before `begin()`

 When creating the cache, you can use any of the 2 available constructors:

-* `BearSSL::ServerSessions(uint8_t *store, uint32_t size)`: Creates a cache with the given buffer and size.
+* `BearSSL::ServerSessions(ServerSession *sessions, uint32_t size)`: Creates a cache with the given buffer and number of sessions.
-* `BearSSL::ServerSessions(uint32_t size)`: Dynamically allocates a cache of the given size.
+* `BearSSL::ServerSessions(uint32_t size)`: Dynamically allocates a cache for the given number of sessions.

 Requiring Client Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~